 -Stress associated with relationships

 -A genetic predisposition to anxiety

 An individual struggling with anxiety will also struggle to maintain some sense of control over their life.
-Controlling food, body weight, and exercising become coping methods for an anxious.
-Soon enough, they will develop a full blown eating disorder.
+Controlling food, body weight, and exercising become coping methods for anxiety.
+Soon enough, they will develop a full-blown eating disorder.

 Because of this, it is important to treat both anxiety and an eating disorder in recovery.